astanley74/astanley_CLI_project/README.md

     $ ruby bin/nhl_cli

-2) Follow the on screen prompts to continue using the program.
+2) Follow the on screen prompts to continue using the ruby gem.

 ## Development